minqiaowang/on-premise-adg/connect-primary-standby/connect-primary-standby.md

 <copy>sudo yum -y install telnet</copy>
 ```

-    - From the primary side, telnet the public ip or hostname of the standby host with port 1521, enter `^]` and return to exist.
+    - From the primary side, telnet the public ip or hostname of the standby host with port 1521, enter `^]` and return to exit.

     ```
      $ telnet standby 1521